ResursBank/ResursBank.github.io/_exclude/configuration-service/index.md

 # Configuration Service

-Created by Benny, last modified by Patric Johnsson on 2020-05-12 Here you will find information about the settings of your web services such as authentication, etc.
+Here you will find information about the settings of your web services such as authentication, etc.
 ### See next invoice number - [peekInvoiceSequence](Peek-Invoice-Sequence_1475487.html)